mebusy/notes/dev_notes/docker_without_desktop.md

 By default, Colima only mounts your home directory, so it’s easiest to use it in a subdirectory there.
 See the `~/.colima/default/colima.yaml`.

+sometimes you need restart colima for some problem-defect ...